wildahunden/saltdemo/README.md

 ## Running Tests
-cd to the oci directory in this repo terraform init terraform plan terraform apply terraform destroy
+cd to the oci directory in this repo

+source ~/terraform_oci

+terraform init

+terraform plan       # See what it thinks it needs to do.

+terraform apply      # Apply the changes

+terraform destroy    # To save money, destroy the resources on oci until you come back next time.

 ## Deployment